kymlu/eating-memories/src/pages/posts/bean-paste.md

 - **Foam?** Skim it
 - **Insufficient water?** Add more to cover beans

-When you can ~~annihilate~~ crush beans between two fingers, it is done.
+When you can ~~destroy~~ crush beans between two fingers, it is done.

 Drain the beans, but keep the bean water for the next steps.